-If an online course is self-paced, a student may complete assignments as he or she is ready.
+It is the student's responsibility to check the syllabus for due dates for assignments or dates for examinations.
+If an online course is self-paced (accelerated), a student may complete assignments as he or she is ready.
 However, the student will be provided with a time frame or due date for completion of the course.
-It is the student's responsibility to check the syllabus for complete information on schedules, assignments, and due dates.
+It is the student's responsibility to check the syllabus (and confer with faculty) for complete information on schedules, assignments, and due dates.